-You must pay costs of $23* (payable in cash, by money order or certified cheque) to the clerk when filing your application for reduction of costs.
+You must pay costs* (payable in cash, by money order or certified cheque) to the clerk when filing your application for reduction of costs.
 The judge who grants or dismisses your application may or may not impose other costs.
-The costs that you may be required to pay are set by regulation at $30*.
+The costs that you may be required to pay are set by regulation*.

 Fill in the top portion and state in the lower portion the allegations and conclusions of your application.